ssciwr/sustainable_development_course/README.md

 1. Writing unit tests using pytest fixtures
 1. Pytest: Demonstrations

-We will continue our work on the programming project.
+We will continue our work on the software package.

 ## 6. Continuous integration: GitHub actions
 [Go to unit 6](unit6/README.md)